English in Public Communication – Bachelor’s Programme

 For further information and inquiries please contact the Office for International Study Programmes.

 The secondary school diploma (or equivalent) constitutes the basic admission criterion.
-We require English language skills at B1 level.
+We require English language skills at B1 level, confirmed by a certificate.

 Apartments for rent can be found in the city.
 At the university we can host you in one of our modern halls of residence.
 For further details go to: http://hello.uni.opole.pl/accommodation/